Cruise Food Guide / Puerto Plata Historic Center

 The Malecon is not always better than the city center.
 It is better when the walk itself was the main point and lunch just needs to be easy.

-Best family rule: one lunch, one reset, one next step
+Best family branch rule: one lunch, one reset, one next step

 Families usually do best when lunch is the pause in the middle, not the beginning of a new plan.
 One stop, one bathroom plan, one easy menu, then move on.
 The more complicated the lunch sounds, the less family-friendly it usually becomes.